sau1401/csce_website/README.md

 # csce_website
-website mandatory for csce; different than my other website
+- website mandatory for csce; different than my other website.